Azure APIM

 • Premium

 The Azure APIM policy is written in XML and C#.
 The policy provides hooks to capture and perform transformations on the request and responses.
 A policy consists of an inbound and an outbound section.
-Traceable's policy is added in both inbound and outbound sections to capture request and response.
-The policy captures the data, creates a JSON payload and sends it to ext_cap request and response endpoint.
+Traceable's policy is added in both inbound and outbound sections to capture requests and responses.
+The policy captures the data, creates a JSON payload, and sends it to the ext_cap request and response endpoint.
 The Traceable policy waits for a response from ext_cap before it forwards the request to the backend.

 Traceable supports both synchronous and asynchronous request and response capture depending on the Traceable policy you download from Traceable's download site.
-When you use the synchronous policy, the request blocking is immediate, however, with the asynchronous policy the request is not blocked.
+When you use the synchronous policy, the request blocking is immediate; however, the request is not blocked with the asynchronous policy.

 The following diagram shows a high-level deployment of Traceable in Azure APIM setup: